ricardozanini/camel-rest-mock-service/README.md

 +-----------+                  +------------------------+
 ```

-The responsibility of the Apache Web Server is to handle TLS connections and to wrap the ports from the Tomcat servers.
+The responsibility of the Apache Web Server is to handle TLS connection and to proxy requests to Tomcat servers, acting as a _gatekeeper_.

+## Baseline

+The first thing to do is set a desired baseline for the service.
+For this example let's use 2000 simultaneous requests to the service with a response time of 1.5 seconds.

 ## Apache server configuration

+### Installation

 First, the Apache Web Server 2.4 must be installed with: `sudo​ ​yum​ ​group​ ​install​ ​jbcs​-​httpd24`.
 This package should be enabled via `subscription-manager`:

 1. Register your VM with `subscription-manager register --username=<user> --password=<pass>`
 2. Attach a pool with JBCS Core Services: `subscription-manager attach --pool=<poolid>`
 3. Enable the package: `subscription-manager repos --enable=jb-coreservices-1-for-rhel-7-server-rpms`

+### Location Configuration

 To leave the services configuration apart from defaults, add a file in the path `/opt/rh/jbcs-httpd24/root/etc/httpd/conf.d/` named `camelservice.conf` with the following contents: